Support vector machines and Radon's theorem: Introduction

-In this paper, we explore the possible configurations of the SVM support vectors when given a set of linearly separable labeled points.
-Using Radon's theorem, we show that the two projections of the convex hulls of the positive and negative support vectors onto the separating hyperplane intersect.
-There is more to say when the points are in general position, which essentially means that the points are randomly spread out and there are no probability zero configurations where, for example, three points fall on a line.
-After defining a slightly stronger notion of points in general position, we show that linearly separable points in strong general position in $\R^n$ can have anywhere from $2$ to at most $n+1$ support vectors.
-Further, in this generic case, we show that the projections of the support vectors onto the separating hyperplane have convex hulls intersecting at a unique point.
-We show that perturbing the data by an arbitrarily small amount leaves the set of data points which are labeled as support vectors unchanged.
-Finally, we consider computational experiments showing how the expected number of support vectors changes as a function of the distance between random classes of linearly separable classes of points.
+In this paper, we explore the possible configurations of SVM support vectors when given a set of linearly separable labeled points.
+Using Radon's theorem, we show that the projections of the convex hulls of the positive and negative support vectors onto the optimal separating hyperplane intersect.
+We also show the converse result that given a separating hyperplane, if the projections of the convex hulls of the support vectors intersect, then the separating hyperplane is optimal.
+There is more to say when the points are in strong general position (see Definition~\ref{def:sgp2}), which we show is a generic property.
+When points are in strong general position in $\mathbb{R}^n$, we show that the number of support vectors is between $2$ and $n+1$.
+In this strong general position setting, we show that the projections of the convex hulls of the support vectors onto the separating hyperplane intersect at a \emph{unique} point if and only if the separating hyperplane is optimal.
+We also show that support vectors for points in strong general position are stable: perturbing the points by a sufficiently small amount preserves the points that are labeled as support vectors.
+Finally, we provide computational experiments showing how the expected number of support vectors changes as a function of the distance between random linearly separable points.
+As the distance between classes increases, configurations of points with fewer support vectors become dominant.